MMesch/cmap_builder/README.md

 ![brightwheel2d](images/brightwheel2d.png)

 Blender designed colormaps are much smoother than the classical HSV colormap.
 The following comparison shows a complex polynomial that has poles.
+HSV is shown in the top row as reference.

 ![poles and zeros function](images/poles_and_zeros.png)